cs480x-21c/01-ghd3/README.md

 ---
 Use of color scales.

 As fun as random colors are, it is nice if they don’t look horrible next to each other.
-An easy solution to this it to use a color scale, and D3 has a lot of them (https://github.com/d3/d3-scale-chromatic).
+An easy solution to this it to use a color scale, and D3 has a lot of them (<a href="https://github.com/d3/d3-scale-chromatic" target="_blank">d3-scale-chromatic</a>).
 I made a ColorManager class that holds an array of selected color scales, and a way to change the color scheme index.
 Now anytime I wanted a color I would just have to ask the ColorManager and no mater what scheme was used I knew the colors would look better than average.

 ---